-A single invocation of makeReservations results in the creation of several reservations (several entries in the Reservations table).
-We will refer to this group of reservations created by a makeReservations invocation as a reservation group.
+A single invocation of makeReservations creates, in general, several entries in the Reservations table.
+We will refer to this group of reservation entries created by a makeReservations invocation as a reservation group.
 The time-length argument specifies the duration of each reservation in the reservation group, in minutes.
-For example, the following invocation results in 24 reservations for January 15th, 2009 for the first 10 minutes of each hour of that day:
+For example, the following invocation results in 24 reservations for January 15th, 2013 for the first 10 minutes of each hour of that day:

-'''

-makeReservation(0 15 1 2009, 10, Neville, 210, Alice)
+makeReservation(0 \ 15 1 \ 2013, 10, Neville, 210, Alice)

-'''

-(A1) For this assignment, you may assume that reservations beyond 2010-12-31 23:59:59 may be safely ignored.
-For patterns that specify reservations both before and after this date, only the reservations after the date may be ignored; the earlier ones must be managed properly.
+Time-Limit Assumption.
+You may ignore reservations beyond 2014-12-31 23:59:59.
+For patterns that specify reservations both before and after this timestamp, only the reservations after the date may be ignored; the earlier ones must be managed properly.
 This assumption may simplify your implementation of invocations such as the following: